shiveenp/bluhrg/source/about/index.md

 In my spare time I love catching up on all things' astronomy 🌌 🚀, history and investment podcasts, and am an avid reader with my favourite genres being hard science fiction, psychology and autobiographical novels.
 More on my reading [here](/reading).

-Outside of my programming pursuits, I am also passionate about camping 🏕, hiking 🥾, landscape photography ⛰ 📷  — and boxing 🥊.
+Outside of my programming pursuits, my long term hobbies include camping 🏕, hiking 🥾, landscape photography ⛰ 📷.

-Here's a glimpse of tools I [use](/uses)
+Here's a glimpse of tools I [use](/uses).

 ![](./about_me.jpg)